The Open Championship: Watson, Ballesteros, Faldo, and Norman (1975–1993)

 By 1975, the concept of the modern majors had been firmly established, and the PGA Championship had been moved to August since 1969, so no longer clashed with the Open.
 This meant the Open had a feel similar to the current tournament, with the leaders after 36 holes going off last (1957 onwards), all players having to use the "bigger ball" (1974 onwards), play spread over four days (1966 onwards, although the days were Wednesday to Saturday until 1980), and a field containing all the world's best players.

 American Tom Watson won in 1975.
 Turnberry hosted for the first time in 1977, and Watson won the Open for the second time, after one of the most celebrated contests in golf history, when his duel with Jack Nicklaus went to the final shot before Watson emerged as the champion.
-He would go on to win again in 1980, 1982 and 1983, to win 5 times overall, a record only bettered by Harry Vardon, and he became regarded as one of the greatest links golf players of all time.
+He would go on to win again in 1980, 1982 and 1983, to win five times overall, a record only bettered by Harry Vardon, and he became regarded as one of the greatest links golf players of all time.

 In 1976, 19-year-old Spaniard Seve Ballesteros gained attention in the golfing world when he finished second.
 He would go on to win three Opens (1979, 1984, 1988), and was the first continental European to win since Arnaud Massy in 1907.
 Other multiple winners in this period were Englishman Nick Faldo with three (1987, 1990, 1992), and Australian Greg Norman with two (1986, 1993).

 Tiger Woods and the modern era (1994 onwards)

 Every year between 1994 and 2004 had a first-time winner.
 In 1999, the Open at Carnoustie was famously difficult, and Frenchman Jean van de Velde had a three-shot lead teeing off on the final hole.
-He ended up triple bogeying after finding the Barry Burn, and Scotman Paul Lawrie, ranked 241st in the world, ended up winning in a playoff.
+He ended up triple bogeying after finding the Barry Burn, and Scotsman Paul Lawrie, ranked 241st in the world, ended up winning in a playoff.
 He was 10 strokes behind the leader going into the final round, a record for all majors.
 He was not the only unheralded champion during this span, as 396th-ranked Ben Curtis and 56th-ranked Todd Hamilton won in 2003 and 2004, respectively.

 In 2000, Tiger Woods, having just won the U.S. Open, became champion by a post-war record 8 strokes to become the youngest player to win the career Grand Slam at age 24.
 After winning the 2002 Masters and U.S. Open, he became the latest American to try to emulate Ben Hogan and win the Open in the same year.
 His bid came to a halt on Saturday with the worst round of his career up to that time, an 81 (+10) in cold, gusty rain.
 He went on to win again back-to-back in 2005 and 2006 to bring his total to three wins.
 Other multiple winners in this era are South African Ernie Els (2002, 2012) and Irishman Pádraig Harrington (2007, 2008).